-Does this program fund resources for students and teachers?
+Does the Media Projects program fund resources for students and teachers?

 Projects should be geared mainly for public audiences, and the project budget and activities should reflect this focus on producing programs for general public audiences.
-However, a Production project can include resources that help students and teachers explore the humanities content and themes central to the project.
+However, a Production Grant project can include resources that help students and teachers explore the humanities content and themes central to the project.
 Such resources might include brief audio or video clips, hands-on activities, lesson plans, interactive games, scholarly essays, maps, and/or timelines.

-My project is for a film that will be distributed only online.
+My organization's project is for a film that will be distributed only online.
 Do you support film, television, radio, and podcast projects that will be distributed only online?

 Yes.
-Media Projects grants support film, television, radio, and podcast projects that will be distributed to the widest possible audience.
+The Media Projects program supports film, television, radio, and podcast projects that will be distributed to the widest possible audience.
 If you are planning online-only distribution of a film or radio program, you will need to make the case that it will reach a broad audience.